jing-openai/mdtest/install.md

 ## 3. Run tests

-TEngine also provides you some example programs for tests, and you can easily validate whether your TEngine is successfully built by running them.
+TEngine also provides some example programs for tests, and you can easily validate whether your TEngine is successfully built by running these test programs and inspecting the results.

 ### 3.1 Run SqueezeNet